2016 Virginia ballot measures: Question 2

 This amendment adds section 6-B to Article X and would grant a property tax exemption to a surviving spouse of an emergency service (police, firefighter, emergency medical services, or search and rescue) employee that was killed in action if the spouse uses the property as their primary residence and they have not remarried.
 The measure passed.

+Results by county and independent city: